 When you go to Lisbon, what should you do?

-- Castle of St. George – Located in the historic area of the city, this is probably most high profile attraction in Lisbon.
-The oldest parts of the castle date from the 2nd century, and while most of it was destroyed over the years, a long extension of walls and 18 towers still stand.
+- Castle of St. George – Located in the historic area of the city, this is probably most high-profile attraction in Lisbon.
+The oldest parts of the castle date from the second century, and while most of it was destroyed over the years, a long extension of walls and 18 towers still stand.
 You can climb the walls and take photographs of the city from here; you can also sit in the garden and check out the Tower of Ulysses.
-There’s an entrance fee of 8 Euros for the castle and grounds, but if you don’t want to pay to get in, there is a lookout point nearby that also has sweeping views of Lisbon.
+There’s an entrance fee of 8 euros for the castle and grounds, but if you don’t want to pay to get in, there is a lookout point nearby that also has sweeping views of Lisbon.

 - Praça do Comércio – Lisbon’s biggest and most monumental square sits along the riverfront and is a photogenic and interesting place to visit.
 Most recently renovated in 2010, it’s famous for two marble columns that used to be part of the royal palace.
 The area is now home to a lot of good shops and is great for people-watching or sitting down with a cooling gelato.